springernature/frontend-playbook/performance/images.md

 There's also an [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) that can be integrated with CI systems.

+If an image is still too big, you can try several other optimisations that will require editing the image.
+These will allow you to generate images with a smaller size.

+* Reduce noise and other complexity.
+* Decrease export quality.
+* Blur unimportant areas.

 ## Serving images

 We work under the assumption that images are encoded only once but decoded many times.
 Therefore, encoding times are usually secondary to the savings in e.g. file size.